iangow/wrds_pg/README.md

 You should have a PostgreSQL database to store the data.
 There are also some data dependencies in that some scripts assume the existence of other data in the database.
+Also, I assume the existence of a role `wrds` (SQL `CREATE ROLE wrds` works to add this if it is absent).

 ### 5. Bash